ruishizou/sea-lab-space.github.io/content/contact/index.md

         #### Q: What's the vibe working in SEA Lab?

-        A: As you can probably tell, SEA Lab gathers a group of people who love what they do and are driven to make a real-world impact.
+        A: As you can probably tell, SEA Lab gathers a group of people who love what they do and are driven to make real-world impacts.
 We only do high-quality research and build great stuff.
 Yes, we may work hard, but we play harder.

         #### Q: How does compensation work for SEA Lab members?